David Corenswet: Personal life

-In March 2023, Corenswet and Julia Warner were married at Immaculate Conception Church in New Orleans.
+In March 2023, Corenswet and Julia Best Warner were married at Immaculate Conception Church in New Orleans.
 It was an interfaith wedding ceremony that included both his wife's Catholic customs and his father's Jewish customs.
 It was officiated by a priest and a rabbi.
 They have one daughter, born in 2024; in April 2025 it was reported that they had moved back to Pennsylvania to raise her.
 Corenswet has stated that he was raised Buddhist, but "not in a religious sense", and that his family went to a mindfulness retreat center for a week every summer when he was growing up.